I’m watching It’s a Wonderful Life with my son…

 Fail to realize problems catalyze growth and that our problems are not nearly as unique as we think they are and that sometimes shit happens and, if we can sit on the pot long enough, we realize we have the ability and resources to clean it up.

-But you can’t say that to 8 year old.
+But you can’t say that to eight-year-old.
 You’d give him nightmares.

 So I just turn and say, “George wants to jump off the bridge because he’s sad and doesn’t know what else to do.
 But he’s forgetting about all the friends and family who love him.”